This post may contain affiliate links. Please read our disclosure policy.

 There are always overripe bananas in our house no matter what!
 I really don’t mind it because I use them a lot in baking!
 My kids love anything banana flavor.
 If you’ve found yourself repeatedly making banana bread or banana cake whenever you have overripe bananas, these mochi muffins are a refreshing change.
 They deliver all the familiar banana goodness but with a unique chewy bite that makes them stand out.

-What makes banana mochi muffin special
+What makes banana chocolate chip mochi muffin special

 Unlike traditional muffins made with wheat flour, these banana mochi muffins use glutinous rice flour (does not contain gluten despite the name), which gives them their signature chewiness.
 The combination of coconut milk and melted coconut oil adds richness and keeps them perfectly moist, while chopped walnuts provide a satisfying crunch.
 A touch of cinnamon enhances the natural sweetness of mashed bananas, making every bite a comforting delight.